-What happened to the England U21 XI that played Germany in the Euro 2009 final?
+England U21s last made the European Championships final in 2009 - where are they now?

 Adam Johnson established himself as a regular starter at Manchester City shortly after the England U21's heartbreak, and earned 12 caps for the senior side.

-However, Johnson later became embroiled in legal controversy and was sentenced to six-years in prison in 2016 having been convicted of engaging in sexual activity with a 15-year-old.
+However, Johnson later became embroiled in legal controversy and was sentenced to six years in prison in 2016 having been convicted of engaging in sexual activity with a 15-year-old.

-The 33-year-old served half of his sentence and was released in March 2019.
+The 35-year-old served half of his sentence and was released in March 2019.
+He hasn't played a game of professional football since his conviction.

 Centre-forward: Theo Walcott